K0nkere/-kkr-mlops-project/README.md

 I covered previously constructed model with into @flows and @tasks in order to Prefect Orion agent will be able automaticly launch retrain process on the end of each month after getting report from Evidently service and if model drift will be located.

 ### Stage-4 Deployment final model with Flask as a web-service
-I took an advantage of Flask to create web service that get production model with help of MLFlow service and use it to predict price by request.
+I took an advantage of Flask to create web service that gets production model with help of MLFlow service and use it to predict price by request.

 ### Stage-5 Monitoring
 Evidently service helps me to create online monitoring of prediction service.
 On the end of each month Prefect launched creation of statistical report based on received data.
 So the prediction service can check is there a drift of production model.
 If so manager-service will invoke retrain process with the latest data.

-### Stage-6 Tests
+### Stage-6 Tests & Best practices
 There are few unit tests and integration test of deployment of prediction service.
 I had beed using pylint, isort and black to make the code more estetical.
+Pre-commit hooks for manage the process.

 ### Deployment for reviewing
 You will need a VM (I used Yandex Cloud for that) with :